1958 Pacific typhoon season: JMA Tropical Storm Eighteen

 Tropical Storm 18 existed from August 25 to August 31.

-Typhoon Grace
+Super Typhoon Grace

 Another typhoon developed in the vicinity of the Federated States of Micronesia on August 29.
 The system moved northwestward and eventually strengthened into a super typhoon.
 Grace peaked with a minimum barometric pressure of 905 mbar.
 It later struck Zhejiang before becoming extratropical on September 5.

 JMA Tropical Storm Twenty

 Tropical Storm 24 existed from September 2 to September 13.

-Typhoon Helen
+Super Typhoon Helen

 Typhoon Helen, which formed on September 9, rapidly intensified to a 175 mph super typhoon on the 14th.
 It moved to the northeast, and steadily weakened until hitting southeastern Japan as a 105 mph typhoon on the 17th.
 It paralleled the Japanese coastline, and after turning northward it became extratropical on the 19th in the Sea of Okhotsk.
 Helen's effects caused 24 fatalities (with 44 missing) and 108 injuries.

-Typhoon Ida
+Super Typhoon Ida

 On September 20, Tropical Storm Ida formed in the central Western Pacific.
 It moved to the west, rapidly strengthening to a 115 mph typhoon by the next day.
 On the 22nd Ida turned to the north and quickly intensified, reaching super typhoon status on the 23rd and peak winds of 200 mph on the 24th.
 Such winds are speculative, due to the lack of satellite or quality in measurements, but Ida was likely a formidable typhoon with a record low pressure (at the time) of 877 mbar.
 Ida weakened as it continued to the north-northeast, and made landfall on southeastern Honshū with winds of 80 mph on the 26th.
 It became extratropical the next day, and dissipated on the 28th to the east of the country.
 Ida caused torrential flooding to southeastern Japan, resulting in over 1,900 mudslides.
 Damage along the coastline was extensive, including two small villages that were washed away completely.
 Nearly 500,000 were left homeless, 888 were killed, 496 were injured, and 381 were missing from the storm.